chadathin/CS-344-Operating-Systems-I/Small Shell/README.md

 # CS 344 Portfolio Project (smallsh)

-- To compile, simply run the following command:
+- To compile, use the following command:
   - gcc smallsh.c -o smallsh

-- Then, to run, simply type:
+- Then, to run, type:
   - ./smallsh

 - You will be presented with a colon (:) for a prompt.